 - To build on teachers' knowledge of the sociocultural aspects of teaching and learning

-- To increase teachers' assessment literacy by focusing on the concepts of useful (educative and practical), meaningful (relevant and accurate), and equitable (open and appropriate), as well as on specific ELL assessment strategies
+- To increase teachers' assessment literacy by focusing on the characteristics of useful (educative and practical), meaningful (relevant and accurate), and equitable (open and appropriate), as well as on specific ELL assessment strategies

 - To contrast measurement and standards-based paradigms of assessment